oscarvilla/kedro/README.md

 ## What is Kedro?

-Kedro is an open-source Python framework to create reproducible, maintainable, and modular data science code.
+Kedro is an open-source Python framework to create reproducible, maintainable and modular data science code.
 It uses software engineering best practices to help you build production-ready data engineering and data science pipelines.

 Kedro is hosted by the [LF AI & Data Foundation](https://lfaidata.foundation/).